Google's Chromecast might seem complicated, but it isn't.

 What is Google Chromecast?

 Google launched the first $30 (£30) Chromecast in 2013.
-It's an affordable HDMI dongle that lets you wirelessly "cast" content to a television.
+It's an affordable HDMI dongle that lets you wirelessly "cast" (or fling) content to a television.
 It basically makes most TVs smart.
 Then, in 2015, Google launched $30 Chromecast 2.
 It's faster, more responsive, and just as affordable.
-And it arrived with an updated Chromecast app that serves as a one-stop shop for finding compatible apps and specific content across those apps.
+And it arrived with an updated Chromecast app.

 For more information on Chromecast, check out these guides: